 do your :bit is a global micro:bit challenge for 8 - 18 year olds.
 Test your imagination and combine creativity and technology to come up with solutions for the Global Goals by tackling the issues we’re facing today.

-The challenge is open now!
-Find out more information on how to enter below.
-You can use our resources to introduce the challenge to students.
+The challenge is now closed.
+You can still use our resources to introduce the Global Goals and the micro:bit to students.

 How to enter

 We want you to design a tech solution to a problem that affects you and your community or another community somewhere in the world.
 Whatever the issue, we’re interested to hear how you would go about solving it.
 Use your imagination and be as creative as possible!
-The challenge closes for entries at 12:00pm (BST) on Friday 15 July 2022.
+The 2022 challenge is now closed and you can read about the winners here.

 Who can enter?